This grilled skirt steak is the perfect summer meal served with a chopped Brussels sprouts salad tossed in a lemon dijon dressing.

 All three meals really did come together in 30 minutes or less (all ingredients are pre-prepped!), no lies there!

 The tacos took the most work (as tacos and all their topping usually do) while the lamb and this grilled skirt steak were actually really quick and easy, definitely less than 30 minutes total.
+Skirt steak is one of a few cheap cuts of meat that’s great on the grill so it’s perfect for budget-friendly cooking!

 I snapped the preparation of this meal but it literally just consisted of a quick season and grill for the steak and a simple whisk of ingredients for the dressing along with some slicing of the Brussels sprouts.

 If it was the dead of winter, I would’ve made the skirt steak in the air fryer but the grill was perfect in this case.
+You could also reverse sear the skirt steak in the oven and finish it off on the stove top (check out this reverse seared tri tip recipe for more details) and I might do that next time.

 Ingredient quality was great for all three meals.